-50 (left) new garage with patio above.
-The continuous high wall and parapet maintain enclosure in the village scene [PHOTO TO BE RETAKEN]

-51 (right) New garage beneath garden area, Nether Padley
+- 53: New garage with patio above.
+The continuous high wall and parapet maintain enclosure in the village - 54: New garage beneath garden area, Nether Padley

 - 3.28 The 'up and over' type of garage door, usually of steel, is the most popular due to its low cost and ease of opening.
 Side-hung timber doors however have a better visual appearance by virtue of their size a pair of doors instead of one and more sympathetic material and construction. - 3.29 It is best to keep the door detailing simple, using a boarded or ribbed pattern rather than any panelled design.
 The boarding or ribbing should always be vertical rather than horizontal the latter will make the opening look wider.
 The doors should be recessed at least 150mm from the front face of the wall.